Surface mining: Strip mining

 Strip mining is the practice of mining a seam of mineral, by first removing a long strip of overlying soil and rock (the overburden); this activity is also referred to as overburden removal.
 It is most commonly used to mine coal and lignite (brown coal).
 Strip mining is only practical when the ore body to be excavated is relatively near the surface and/or is mostly horizontal.
-This type of mining uses some of the largest machines on earth, including bucket-wheel excavators which can move as much as 12,000 cubic metres of earth per hour.
+This type of mining uses some of the largest machines on earth, including bucket-wheel excavators which can move as much as 12,000 cubic meters (16,000 cu. yd.) of earth per hour.

 There are two forms of strip mining.
 The more common method is area stripping, which is used on fairly flat terrain, to extract deposits over a large area.
 As each long strip is excavated, the overburden is placed in the excavation produced by the previous strip.

 Contour mining involves removing the overburden above the mineral seam near an outcrop in hilly terrain, where the mineral outcrop usually follows the contour of the land.
 Contour stripping is often followed by auger mining into the hillside, to remove more of the mineral.
 This method commonly leaves behind terraces in mountainsides.